Kansas veteran values service in country that welcomed him as refugee - NewsBreak

 🎥 U.S. responds after Russian missiles hit NATO member Poland

 KYIV, Ukraine (AP) — Russia pounded Ukraine’s energy facilities Tuesday with its biggest barrage of missiles yet, striking targets across the country and causing widespread blackouts.
-A senior U.S. intelligence official said missiles crossed into NATO member Poland, where two people were killed.
-A second person confirmed to...
+A senior U.S. intelligence official said missiles crossed into NATO member Poland and killed two people.
+A second person confirmed to The...

 LGBTQ-friendly votes signal progressive shift for Methodists